This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 An unusual orange colored landmass that appears extending westward from northwestern North American is labeled after João da Gama and continues to the Asian side of the map as Compagnie Landt.
 This is a conflation of two separate but related legends/histories.
 The first refers to the discoveries of Portuguese explorer João da Gama (c.
 1540 - after 1591), grandson of Vasco de Gama, who reputedly crossed the North Pacific in the 1580s, in the process mapping some of the Kuril Islands, possibly some of the Aleutians, and potentially even part of the American Coast.
 Gama supposedly also discovered islands rich in gold and silver, which led to subsequent expeditions by the Dutch explorers Maarten Gerritszoon Vries (1589 - 1657) and Cornelis Janszoon Coen.

 Searching for da Gama's islands, Vries and Coen skirted the eastern coast of Japan and Hokkaido (then known as Yedo or Yeco) sighting the Japanese Kuril islands of Kunashir and Iturup.
-They sailed fully around Kunashir, but only sighted the western shore of the larger Iturup before claiming both islands for the Dutch East India Company (VOC) and naming them Compagnies Landt.
+They sailed fully around Kunashir but only sighted the western shore of the larger Iturup before claiming both islands for the Dutch East India Company (VOC) and naming them Compagnies Landt.
 Cartographers began combining Gama with Compagnies Landt as a vast singular body of land stretching all the way to America.
-While based upon actual sightings of the Aleutian and Kuril Islands, limited exploration led explorers to believe they were seeing not a chain of small islands, but rather a part of an expansive mainland.
-These conclusions would be mirrored later in the 18th century by sophisticated cartographers like Gerhard Friedrich Müller, who rendered the area as a great peninsula, until the dogged and meticulous mapping of Captain James Cook finally shed scientific light on the region.
+While based upon actual sightings of the Aleutian and Kuril Islands, limited exploration led explorers to believe they were seeing not a chain of small islands but rather a part of an expansive mainland.
+These conclusions would be mirrored later in the 18th century by sophisticated cartographers like Gerhard Friedrich Müller, who rendered the area as a great peninsula until the dogged and meticulous mapping of Captain James Cook finally shed scientific light on the region.

 History of the Map

 The is one of the few maps drawn by Albrecht Carl Seutter, son of the eminent cartographer Matthäus Seutter, and engraved by Andreas Silbereisen.
 It was initially issued by Seutter in the 1728 first edition of his Atlas Minor.
-After Matthäus Suetter's death, Lotter acquired the plate for this map and added his own imprint at bottom center, as in the present example.
+After Matthäus Suetter's death, Lotter acquired the plate and added his own imprint at the bottom center, as in the present example.
 The states of the map are based exclusively on the imprint with no changes to the map itself.
-Lotter's imprint was added sometime after 1762, when Albrecht Carl Seutter died.
+Lotter's imprint was added sometime after 1762 when Albrecht Carl Seutter died.
 Lotter continued to reissue the Atlas Minor until his own death in 1777.

 CartographerS